mpfarrho/mpfarrho.github.io/_pages/cv.md

 * _Consultant_, Klaus Liebscher Economic Research Scholarship, scientific consultancy for the "Economic Analysis and Research Department" of the Oesterreichische Nationalbank (OeNB, Vienna, Austria; 05/2021–10/2021)
 * _Research scholar_, scientific consultancy for the "Biodiversity and Natural Resources" program at International Institute for Applied Systems Analysis (IIASA, Laxenburg, Austria; 11/2020–10/2021)
 * _Senior scientist_, Salzburg Centre of European Union Studies (SCEUS) at University of Salzburg (Salzburg, Austria; 11/2018–09/2019)
-* _Research associate_, Institute for Macroeconomics at Vienna University of Economics and Business (Vienna, Austria; 02/2018–09/2019)
+* _Research associate_, Institute for Macroeconomics at WU Vienna (Vienna, Austria; 02/2018–09/2019)

 Education
 ======
 * _Venia docendi in Economics_ at University of Salzburg (01/2023), habilitation "Structural and predictive inference with parametric and nonparametric models in economics"
-* _Ph.D. in Economics_ at Vienna University of Economics and Business (09/2019), thesis "Bayesian inference in high-dimensional multivariate time series models with applications in macroeconomics and finance"
+* _Ph.D. in Economics_ at WU Vienna (09/2019), thesis "Bayesian inference in high-dimensional multivariate time series models with applications in macroeconomics and finance"
-* _MSc. in Economics_ at Vienna University of Economics and Business (06/2018)
+* _MSc. in Economics_ at WU Vienna (06/2018)
-* _BSc. in Business, Economics and Social Sciences_ at Vienna University of Economics and Business (07/2016)
+* _BSc. in Business, Economics and Social Sciences_ at WU Vienna (07/2016)

 Referee
 ======